 Please believe me when I say that there's no set time line by which you must forgive.
 I can't tell you that you should be able to forgive in six months, or a year, or even later.
 This is very individual for everyone, depending upon you, your marriage, and the circumstances surrounding both the affair and what you receive in the way of help in terms of healing.
 Still, based on my own experience and the correspondence that I get, I notice that women who are ultimately able to move on have some things in common.
 I will discuss these things in the following article.

 You Have To Come To A Place Where You Don't Blame Yourself For Your Husband's Cheating: The place where I see so many women getting stuck is the place where they think that their husband acted because of something that is wrong with them or because of something that they did not provide or did wrong.
+When you take this burden onto yourself, you're so much more likely to allow it to keep playing out over and over in your own head.
+You will relive exactly where you went wrong and you'll allow the fear to keep sneaking back up on you.

 Please believe me when I say that most men cheat because of what is wrong with them, not because of what is wrong with you.
 Men cheat on beautiful, sweet, and near perfect women.
 We see this in the tabloids every single day and yet when it happens to us, we're much more willing to blame ourselves than to realize that our husbands were acting as the result of their own shortcomings.